yohanesnuwara/carbon-capture-and-storage/README.md

 Case study is used from an Indonesian CCS pilot project in Gundih.
 Several key points of this CCS are:
 * Injection is done in carbonate reservoir,
+* CO2 is injected into 100% water-saturated zone,
 * Depth 3 km,
 * High temperature (158<sup>o</sup>C), high pressure (273 bar),
 * 10 years of injection,